GH-Sri/AlphaTaxonomy/readme.md

 ## Overview
-Alpha Taxonomy (AT) is an end to end cloud based, open source Artificial Intelligence and Machine Learning (AI/ML) analysis solution that uses open source data sources to automatically categorize companies into 10 distinct sectors and 100 industries.
+Alpha Taxonomy (AT) is an end to end cloud based, open source Artificial Intelligence and Machine Learning (AI/ML) analysis solution that can interpret, categorize, and help drive insights from large volumes of unstructured open source data sources automatically.

 ## AT Project Files:
 All project files are located in the above GitHub directories.
 The below diagram shows the locations and contents of the files: